jdaron/epiTEome/README.md

 INSTALL

     Dependencies
-        All dependencies must be executable and findable in the user's PATH
+        All dependencies must be executable and findable in the user's PATH.

         perl (version 5.x): Generally installed in linux and mac OS by default.
 Expected to be installed at /usr/bin/perl

         perl lib (Bio::SeqIO, Tools::GFF, DB::Sam, Set::IntervalTree, Statistics::Descriptive)